Diabolo (film)

 Diabolo is a 1992 Ghanaian film that tells the story of a man who has the power to transform into a serpent.
 He uses this power to sexually assault and kill women, mostly sex workers.
 The character is played by Bob Smith Junior, subsequently popularly referred to as Diabolo Man or Snake Man.

-The film has been studied as an example of Pentacostal influence in Ghanaian film.
+The film has been studied as an example of Pentecostal influence in Ghanaian film.